German voters will elect a new government Sunday

 Peer Steinbrueck, of center-left Social Democrats, looking to challenger her

 Election outcome has potential to change future direction of euro, Europe

-(CNN) -- Voters in Germany vote Sunday for the first time since the eurozone crisis left the single currency -- and much of the continent -- teetering on the brink of chaos.
+Voters in Germany will go to the polls this weekend for the first time since the eurozone crisis left the single currency – and much of the continent – teetering on the brink of chaos.

 Who’s in the running?

 Angela Merkel, the country’s current chancellor, is campaigning for a third term in office.
 Were she to win, she would be on course to overtake Margaret Thatcher as Europe’s longest-serving female political leader.

 Merkel, a physicist-turned-politician from the former East Germany, came to power in 2005 as leader of the Christian Democrats (CDU), a center-right conservative party.
 Initially she served as Chancellor in a “grand coalition” of politicians from both sides of the political spectrum; in 2009 she won re-election at the head of a conservative coalition with the Free Democrats.

 Her steady stewardship of the country through the eurozone crisis – and her no-nonsense attitude to struggling members of the currency union – has earned her both commendations and criticism abroad.